Jánico: History

 In the same year of 1494, Columbus ordered the construction of the ephemeral Santo Tomás de Jánico Fortress, the first built inland on the island, and the second in all of America.
 The remains of this fortress still lie in Janico.

-Due to its location in the Central Mountain Range, and its presence in the region known as the Sierra (La Sierra; /es/) Janico received a sizeable amount of white and mulatto refugees from both Saint-Domingue and the Cibao Valley, the former during the slave revolts in 1805.
-By then, the (then town) was peopled mostly by ethnic Canarians and French who established a markedly endogamous society in order to preserve their whiteness, only few owned slaves.
+Due to its location in the Central Mountain Range, and its presence in the region known as the Sierra (La Sierra; /es/) Janico received a sizeable amount of white refugees from both Saint-Domingue and the Cibao Valley, the former during the slave revolts in 1805.
+By then, the (then town) was peopled mostly by ethnic Canarians and French who established a markedly endogamous society in order to preserve their whiteness, very few owned slaves.

 The (then town) of Janico acquired the status of municipality on the 29th of March 1881, after 387 years.